jupyterlab/theme-cookiecutter/README.md

 * `extension_name`
     * `style`: The assets (`.css` files, images, etc) that will make up your theme's actual style.
 This start out with the style from the default Jupyterlab Light theme.
     * `src` - The extension source.
-        * `index.js`: Entry point for the Jupyter Notebook extension
+        * `index.ts`: Entry point for the JupyterLab extension
     * `package.json`: Metadata files that defines the files in your extension and their dependencies
     * `tsconfig.json`: Tells the TypeScript compiler how to build your extension
-    * `webpack.config.js`: Minifies the files in the installed version of your theme

 ## Workflow